SandeepHegde21/NoteKeeperApp/README.md

         In your Dart code, you can use: import 'package:path_provider/path_provider.dart';
    ### intl:
-        Provides internationalization and localization facilities, including message translation, plurals and genders, date/number formatting and parsing, and            bidirectional text.
+      Provides internationalization and localization facilities, including message translation, plurals and genders, date/number formatting and parsing, and bidirectional text.The most important library is intl.
+It defines the Intl class, with the default locale and methods for accessing most of the internationalization mechanisms.
+This library also defines the DateFormat, NumberFormat, and BidiFormatter classes.